-(a) Method 1.
-Trial Batches.
-Verification of JMF is based on trial batches with the same materials and proportions proposed for use on the project.
-Prepare at least one trial batch for each mix design in sufficient time before starting PCC placement to allow for review in accordance with subsection c.5.B.(1) of this special provision.
-Provide the results of temperature, slump, density (unit weight), air content of fresh PCC, 28-day compressive strength, and age of PCC at the time of strength testing, for a minimum of three independent samples.
-All samples may be taken from a single trial batch for a mix design provided the trial batch is at least four cubic yards in volume.
-For JMF trial batch verification purposes only, 7-day compressive strength test results which report at least 70 percent of the specified 28-day lower specification limit (LSL) will be sufficient documentation in lieu of 28-day compressive strengths.
+(3) Mixture Qualification Process.
+Qualification of JMF is based on trial batches with the same materials and proportions proposed for use on the project.
+Conduct trial batching for each mixture design in sufficient time before starting PCC placement to allow for review in accordance with subsection c.5.B.(1) of this special provision.
+Furnish the results of temperature, slump, density (unit weight), air content of fresh PCC, 28-day compressive strength, and age of PCC at the time of strength testing, for a minimum of 10 independent samples from batches encompassing a period of not less than 45 days.
+Up to three samples may be taken from a single trial batch for a mixture design provided the trial batch is at least four cubic yards in volume.
 The average of at least two strength test specimens represents one compressive strength sample test result for each independent sample.
-Provide the necessary ASR documentation as described in subsection c.5.A of this special provision.
+Furnish the necessary ASR documentation as described in subsection c.5.A of this special provision.